taher-mulla/Chatbot-Game-v.2/README.md

 ## Improvements

 The application UI can be improved by having a multiple possible answers from the server which can be randomly used.
-The client name should also be changable to the users name.
-Lastly we should also be able to send a full sentance to the server.
+The client name should also be changeable to the users name.
+Lastly we should also be able to send a full sentence to the server.
 This can be done using NPL and finding the proper nouns fro the statement sent.

 [Back To The Top](#chatbot-game-v2)